-Gubernatorial elections are held in Okinawa once every four years, but the 2018 Okinawa gubernatorial election was called earlier than expected following the sudden death of Governor Takeshi Onaga.
-While thencandidate Denny Tamaki from the Liberal Party led the race with the backing of the "All Okinawa" anti-U.S. military base group (which also supported Governor Onaga).
+Gubernatorial elections are held in Okinawa once every four

+years, but the 2018 Okinawa gubernatorial election was called earlier than expected following the sudden death of Governor Takeshi Onaga.
+While then-candidate Denny Tamaki from the Liberal Party led the race with the backing of the "All Okinawa" anti-U.S. military base group (which also supported Governor Onaga).
 The competition quickly turned into a two-horse race between Tamaki and the mayor of Ginowan City, Atsushi Sakima, who received backing from the Liberal Democratic Party, Komeito, and the Japan Innovation Party.
-Since a third of the voters remained undecided, the political struggle reached fever pitch.8 per cent favorability".
-The Asahi Shimbun itself denies that such a survey was conducted by them, calling it "a groundless accusation" and stating that "these numbers are not produced by us, and we did not commission any surveys".
-Another survey which claimed to have been commissioned by the Democratic Party For the People (DPP) claimed that "one candidate was leading another by 13 points", but the DPP itself denied the existence of such a survey, stating that "we cannot verify that any survey was done by us, and neither have we given permission for one to be conducted".9
+Since a third of the voters remained undecided, the political struggle reached a fever pitch.8

+It also saw the considerable spread of disinformation.
+For example, there was a survey conducted that purported to be by the Asahi Shimbun, a major Japanese newspaper saying that "one candidate scored 52 per cent favorability, while the other received just 26 per cent favorability."
+The Asahi Shimbun itself denies that such a survey was conducted by them, calling it "a groundless accusation" and stating that "these numbers are not produced by us, and we did not commission any surveys."
+Another survey which claimed to have been commissioned by the Democratic Party For the People (DPP) claimed that "one candidate was leading another by 13 points," but the DPP itself denied the existence of such a survey, stating that "we cannot verify that any survey was done by us, and neither have we given permission for one to be conducted."